 Year 3 Curriculum

-Guided Reading and Comprehension:
+Reading and Comprehension: (George’s Marvellous Medicine)

-- Use knowledge to read‘exception’ words
+- Use knowledge to read‘exception’ words.

-- Apply their growing knowledge of root words, prefixes and suffixes
+- Apply their growing knowledge of root words, prefixes and suffixes.

-Increasing their familiarity with a wide range of books, including fairy stories, myths and legends, and retelling some of these orally
+- Increasing their familiarity with a wide range of books, including fairy stories, myths and legends, and retelling some of these orally.

-- Checking that the text makes sense to them, discussing their understanding and explaining the meaning of words in context,
+- Checking that the text makes sense to them, discussing their understanding and explaining the meaning of words in context.

-- Predict what might happen
+- Predicting what might happen.

-- Summarise main ideas
+- Summarise main ideas.

 Grammar, vocabulary and punctuation: